What bugs have a hard shell and six legs?

 Question: I have these little bugs, mostly in the kitchen on the counters.
 The counter is covered every morning with these little (about 1/8 inch) bugs.
-They have a hard shell, they don't move very fast and have six little legs.
-I put some in a ziplock baggie at 6 a.m and at 5 p.m they were still alive.
+They have a hard shell, six little legs, and they don't move very fast.
+I put some in a ziplock baggie at 6 a.m., and at 5 p.m., they were still alive.
 Would you have an idea of what kind of bug these are?
-I live in west central Ohio.
+I live in West-Central Ohio.

 The best control is to remove everything from the cabinets.
 Inspect all of the food packages and discard what is infested.
 Then vacuum the cabinets very well.
 Your Orkin Pest Specialists can also provide some alternative treatments that should be attempted only by trained professionals.
-They can also help you to conduct a thorough inspection of your kitchen and pantry areas to determine the source of the infestation.
-Call your local Orkin branch for an inspection, assessment of the problem and a customized solution to the pest issue.
+The Orkin Man can also help you to conduct a thorough inspection of your kitchen and pantry areas to determine the source of the infestation.
+Call us for an inspection, assessment of the problem and a customized solution to the pest issue.

 Our Pest Library

 Our Pest Library is full of up-to-date information on termites, ants, and cockroaches as well as more than 25 common household pests.
 Find out more information about their behavior, habits, and other cool facts.

 Ask Your Question

 Still didn’t find an answer to your question?
 Fill out the form below and we'll get right back to you with an answer.
 For service and billing questions please message us here.